-Nuclear Power in America: How It Works, Pros, Cons, Impact
+Nuclear Power in America, How It Works, Pros, Cons, and Its Impact

-Is U.S. Nuclear Power the Answer to Climate Change?
+Is Nuclear Power the Answer to Climate Change?

-In a nuclear generator, the chain reaction is controlled by special rods that absorb excess neutrons harmlessly.
+In a nuclear generator, special rods that absorb excess neutrons control the chain reaction.
 These control rods are placed next to the fuel rods, which contain uranium fuel pellets.
 Over 200 of these rods are grouped into what is known as a fuel assembly.
 When the engineers want to slow down the process, they lower more control rods into the assembly.
 When they want more heat, they raise the rods.
-(Source: "How Do Nuclear Plants Work?"
-Duke Energy.)

 Pressurized water reactors use high pressure to keep the water in the reactor from boiling.
 This allows it to heat to super-high levels.
 The heat is then transferred through pipes to a separate container of water in the generator.
 It creates the steam that drives the electricity turbine.
 The water from the reactor then returns to be reheated.
 The steam from the turbine is cooled in a condenser.
 The resulting water is sent back to the steam generator.
 Here's an animated version of a pressurized water reactor.